Prevent shut off of utility service.

 Many utility companies, whether they offer natural gas, electricity, or even water have some form of plans to offer their customers to prevent a shut off.
 These will come with a number of terms and conditions in place.
 Some states require these consumer protection plans to be made available.
 The assistance ranges from abatement to payment plans, negotiated discounts, and fee waivers among others.
 Some are also focused on the elderly that live on a limited income or the disabled.

 As noted, call the utility company as early as possible.
 Any postponement will reduce the chances of getting help to stop the shut off of the account.
 In addition, any energy company will almost always want to see proof.
-So they will need details on income, identification, details on all household members including children, etc. More on energy bill assistance.
+So they will need details on income, identification, details on all household members including children, etc. More on energy bill assistance from utility companies.

 When all else has failed, there is government aid from the LIHEAP crisis program run by the government.
 This will provide direct financial assistance to prevent the disconnection.
 It is generally for very low income families and/or those living in poverty, with a focus on senior citizens.
 Generally the emergency assistance can be issued in as little as 48 to 72 hours, but funding is always limited.